 The second workshop presented 3 differing options on how the outcomes could be achieved.
 At that workshop there was good discussion on the pros and cons of each of the 3 options and also some consideration of likely cost differences between each option.
 A summary of key priorities from the stakeholder feedback is included on the page titled Stakeholder Feedback and Project Brief Summary.

-The outcome of the workshops is ‘Option 4’ which is to be distributed to the stakeholder group for comment.
-This option is based on overcoming facility gaps, meeting needs of users, compliance with current standards and getting the facility mix right.
+Fundamentally the project is based on overcoming facility gaps, meeting needs of users, compliance with current standards and getting the facility mix right.
 It then looks at linking and relating those required works to other opportunities for upgrades and improvements that will see the site able to cater for a wider range of uses and community events into the future.
-It also includes an option for a staging plan to demonstrate the works could be completed progressively if need be.